Bagnall Meadows 00042 (3)

 How does Shared Ownership work?

-Shared Ownership schemes are generally available through housing associations such as Platform, local councils or private developers.
-The properties available are leasehold properties and typically you’re able to buy:
+Shared ownership is an affordable house scheme available through housing associations, local councils and private developers.
+Shared ownership properties are leasehold properties and typically you can buy:

 • A new-build property